 Research Profile: Sean Winter

 Sean’s research focuses on the letters and theology of the apostle Paul, with special reference to Philippians and 2 Corinthians.
+He is completing a monograph on Philippians and Friendship and is preparing a commentary on Philippians and Philemon for the Smyth and Helwys New Testament Commentary Series.
 He has also worked in the area of biblical hermeneutics, especially theological understandings of biblical interpretation (particularly in the work of Dietrich Bonhoeffer) and biblical reception history.

 Sean is open to receiving research proposals on any aspect of New Testament study, especially those that relate to the interpretation of the Pauline letters and/or that have a particularly theological or hermeneutical focus.

 He has successfully supervised projects on: The Meaning of dikaiosunê Language in Romans; Paul’s use of Isaiah in Romans 9–11; The Relevance of the Watchers Tradition to the Synoptic Gospels; Paul’s Understanding of Suffering in Romans 8; Paul’s Anthropological Terms; The Development of early Wisdom Christology.

 He is currently supervising PhD students exploring: The role of the Holy Spirit in the Argument of Galatians; Paul, Poverty and the Ethics of Poverty Relief; Grace and Gift in 2 Corinthians 8–9 and Chinese Culture; The Meaning of Money in the New Testament.

 Winter, Sean F. “”Obedient to Death”: Revisiting the Rhetorical Function of Philippians 2:6–11.”
 Australian Biblical Review 63 (2015): 1–13.